-Not since Williams Cronon's Nature's Metropolis has a historian so skillfully applied John Muir's insight—"When we try to pick out anything by itself, we find it hitched to everything else in the universe"—to telling the ecological history of the American West.
-Succinct and provocative, Mining California is environmental history at its finest.
+Not since William Cronon's Nature's Metropolis has a historian so skillfully applied John Muir's insight—"When we try to pick out anything by itself, we find it hitched to everything else in the universe"—to the telling of the history of the American West.
+Beautifully told, this is western environmental history at its finest.